 HOW FABRIC TYPE AFFECTS AN EMBROIDERED DESIGN

 Embroidery naturally looks better on stronger fabrics.
-Examples of fabrics that sew really well are caps, twill, canvas, poly denier nylon (bags and duffels) and most outerwear.
+Examples of fabrics that sew really well are caps, twill, canvas, poly denier nylon (bags and duffels), and most outerwear.
 Logos on these fabrics generally don’t require as many underlay fill stitches to maintain the integrity of the design.

-High pile fabrics, such as fleece, sweatshirts, hoodies, polar fleece, terry cloth (beach and bath towels) and other thick fabrics hide the small detail of a custom embroidery design and therefore have to be modified to work well on those substrates.
+High pile fabrics, such as fleece, sweatshirts, hoodies, polar fleece, terry cloth (beach and bath towels), and other thick fabrics hide the small detail of a custom embroidery design and therefore have to be modified to work well on those substrates.

-Embroidery is priced based on the number of stitches in the design, the complexity of the logo, the number of thread colors, and how many garments you are ordering to be decorated with the exact same design and thread colors.
+Pricing is based on the number of stitches in the design, the complexity of the logo, the number of thread colors, and how many garments you are ordering to be decorated with the exact same design and thread colors.
 The stitch count generally equates to the amount of time needed to decorate your garment.
 A hat logo or standard left chest logo has 8 – 10 thousand stitches on average.
 The more stitch intensive the design, the higher the cost to run as it takes longer.
-Easy right?
+Easy, right?
 Send us your design and we’ll send you a quote.
 Really easy.

 Once the design is finalized, it’s sent to be digitized using specialized software.
 This is the process of translating the digital art files into stitches, creating a map of stitches for the machine to follow.

-This is where the garment, fabric and location are all taken into consideration when creating the sewn design.
+This is where the garment, fabric, and location are all taken into consideration when creating the sewn design.

 We can view a virtual sample of what the sewn design will look like which is fairly realistic, but we prefer to create an actual stitched out sample.
 Once sewn, we may choose to edit parts of the design we feel can work better, or we will send you a proof to approve if ready for production.
-The beautiful thing – once it’s created, we can use it again and again for the same type of garment.
-Designs are created differently for hats and flats – so they must be treated as two types of orders and each order must meet the minimum requirements.
+The beautiful thing — once it’s created, we can use it again and again for the same type of garment.
+Designs are created differently for hats and flats — so they must be treated as two types of orders and each order must meet the minimum requirements.
 If you have questions, contact us and we’ll be happy to go over any concerns.

 DECORATING – THE MAGIC HAPPENS HERE